hash-bang/jqtouch-kitchen-sink/README.md

 Options:
 * __iconbase__ - Specify a prefix or base directory of where to look for icons.
 Can be used with 'iconsuffix' for greater functionality.
 * __iconsuffix__ - Automatically suffix all icons with this option (e.g. '.png')
+* __iwelcome__ - Redirect the browser to this URL if the page is being viewed on an iPhone and it is not running from the desktop.
+This feature is useful to suggest the user installs the app onto the desktop before continuing.
+The kitchen-sink demo profiles an example welcome screen.

 Page level settings